jakob949/operons_and_mambas/README.md

-# operons_and_mambas
-Prediction and analysis of operons
+# Prediction of operon structures